keithrbennett/rexe/README.md

 ### More Examples

-Here are some more examples to illustrate the use of Rexe.
+Here are some more examples to illustrate the use of rexe.

 ----